matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 Build a mathematical model of how a single neuron works.
 The strength of human learning is encoded in the synpases between the neurons.

+With artificial neurons, we will use a weighted combination of the inputs.